University of Central Asia’s School of Professional and Continuing Education

-Asle Mohammad Ashury is just 21 years old, but he has already graduated from the University of Central Asia’s School of Professional and Continuing Education’s Information Technology program at its satellite learning center in Shugnan, Afghanistan.
-Completing five levels of the International Computer Driving License (ICDL) program, — a computer skills certification recognized worldwide — Asle Mohammad received his ICDL certificate on August 4, 2015.
+Asle Mohammad Ashury is just 21 years old, but he has already graduated from the University of Central Asia’s School of Professional and Continuing Education’s Information Technology programme at its satellite learning center in Shugnan, Afghanistan.
+Completing five levels of the International Computer Driving License (ICDL) programme, — a computer skills certification recognised worldwide — Asle Mohammad received his ICDL certificate on August 4, 2015.

 His advice to other students?
 Use the knowledge, skills, and experience they gain to open their own businesses rather than wait for job opportunities to come to them.
 “Since opening this business, my family situation has gotten better,” says Asle Mohammad.
 “I’m improving my business and helping my family economically.”

 Across Badakhshan, enterprises like Asle Mohammad’s are having a wider impact, helping to kickstart the economy, and taking advantage of new electricity access to largely rural stretches of that part of Afghanistan.
 Individuals like Asle Mohammad, pursuing education in skills that are driving Central Asia’s economic growth, are building better futures for themselves and their families.